openstack/taskflow/doc/source/inputs_and_outputs.rst

    {'dog': 'dog', 'meow': 'meow', 'woof': 'woof'}

-You can also directly interact with the engine storage layer to add additional values, note that if this route is used you can't use :py:func:`~taskflow.engines.helpers.run` in this case to run your engine (instead your must activate the engines run method directly):
+You can also directly interact with the engine storage layer to add additional values, note that if this route is used you can't use the helper method :py:func:`~taskflow.engines.helpers.run`.
+Instead, you must activate the engine's run method directly :py:func:`~taskflow.engines.base.EngineBase.run`:

 .. doctest::